Jieiku/abridge/content/overview-images/index.md

 - h is the height of the image.
 - p is the percent size that you want the image to use on the page.
 (50 is the default)

+*w and h are used only to calculate the aspect ratio, overall size is set by p*

 ## Usage (same path)
 ```rs
 {{/* imghover(sources=["ferris.svg", "ferris-gesture.svg", "ferris-happy.svg"] w=600 h=400 p=45) */}}